 Last month, when Facebook disclosed to have maintained data-sharing partnerships with mobile devices, by which it gave access to gather information about users and their friends, even if those friends had configured their privacy settings to deny information sharing with third parties; can we conclude that Facebook ensures lawfulness?
 Or fairness and transparency of the processing?

-Advertising and Marketing are not illegal activities per se, they become unlawful when they are executed without complying with the law, they become dangerous when are used to predict our inner thoughts, to know our convictions so that messages are delivered to us to shape our opinion and decisions.
+Advertising and Marketing are not illegal activities per se, they become unlawful when they are executed without complying with the law, they become dangerous when are used to predict our inner thoughts.

-The same goes for social networks, they are not illegal infrastructures per se, they become illegal when they work outside the parameters of the law, they become dangerous when it uses its position as the middleman for a vast proportion of all human communication to find out everything about its users to create unregulated and unsecured “intelligence platforms” that can enormously affect what we learn, how we feel, what we want and how we vote.
+Social networks are not illegal infrastructures per se, they become illegal when they work outside the parameters of the law, they become dangerous when it uses its position as the middleman for a vast proportion of all human communication to find out everything about its users to create unregulated and unsecured “intelligence platforms” that can enormously affect what we learn, how we feel, what we want and even, how we vote.
+Stay safe!

 Latest posts by Jessica Lam (see all)